 speaker

 Frank Watanabe

-And let me just touch a little bit on the demand point too.
-You know, again, I think some investors maybe aren't used to this dynamic, but, you know, Q4 is just typically very strong as patients pull forward demand before the deductible resets.
-We certainly saw that if you look at slide nine in Q4 deck, there is a very clear demand spike in Q4.
-And many brands experience actually a decline in demand than in Q1 because the patients aren't filling scripts in January that they filled in summer, right?
+And let me just touch a little bit on the demand point, too.
+You know, again, I think some investors maybe aren't used to this dynamic.
+But, you know, Q4 is typically very strong as patients pull forward demand before the deductible resets.
+We certainly saw that if you look at slide nine in our deck, there is a very clear demand spike in Q4. and many brands experience actually a decline in demand than in Q1 because the patients aren't filling scripts in January that they filled in December, right?
 So the fact that we were able to grow quarter over quarter in spite of that demand pull forward, I think it's really pretty notable.
-And if you look at many of the other brand topicals, they have been largely flat in the quarter compared to Q4, whereas we've been able to deliver yet another strong quarter of demand growth in Q1.
-I think that bodes well for us going forward as well.
+And if you look at many of the other brand of topicals, they have been largely flat in the quarter compared to Q4, whereas we've been able to to deliver yet another strong quarter of demand growth in Q1.
+And I think that bodes well for us going forward as well.

+speaker